metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 ### Steps Involved

-All the scripts for cluster provisioning or deprovisioning are located at - [`${metal3-dev-env}/scripts/`](https://github.com/metal3-io/metal3-dev-env/tree/master/scripts).
+All the scripts for cluster provisioning or de-provisioning are located at - [`${metal3-dev-env}/scripts/`](https://github.com/metal3-io/metal3-dev-env/tree/master/scripts).
 The scripts call a common playbook which handles all the tasks that are available.

 The steps involved in the process are :

-- The script calls an ansible playbook with necessary parameter ( from env variables and defaults )
+- The script calls an ansible playbook with necessary parameters ( from env variables and defaults )
 - The playbook executes the role -, [`${metal3-dev-env}/vm-setup/roles/v1aX_integration_test`](https://github.com/metal3-io/metal3-dev-env/tree/master/vm-setup/roles/v1aX_integration_test), which runs the main [task_file](https://github.com/metal3-io/metal3-dev-env/tree/master/vm-setup/roles/v1aX_integration_test/tasks/main.yml) for provisioning/deprovisioning the cluster, control plane or a worker
 - There are [templates](https://github.com/metal3-io/metal3-dev-env/tree/master/vm-setup/roles/v1aX_integration_test/templates) in the role, which are used to render configurations in the `Manifest` directory.
 These configurations use kubeadm and are supplied to the Kubernetes module of ansible to create the cluster.
 - During provisioning, first the `clusterctl` env file is generated, then the cluster, control plane and worker definition templates for `clusterctl` are generated at `${HOME}/.cluster-api/overrides/infrastructure-metal3/${CAPM3RELEASE}`.
-- Using the templates generated in previous step, the definitions for resources related to cluster, control plane and worker are rendered using `clusterctl`.
+- Using the templates generated in the previous step, the definitions for resources related to cluster, control plane and worker are rendered using `clusterctl`.
 - Centos or Ubuntu image [is downloaded](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/roles/v1aX_integration_test/tasks/download_image.yml) in the next step.
 - Finally using the above definitions, which are passed to the `K8s` module in ansible, the corresponding resource( cluster/control plane/worker ) is provisioned.
-- These same definitions are reused at the time of deprovisioning the corresponding resource, again using the `K8s` module in ansible
+- These same definitions are reused at the time of de-provisioning the corresponding resource, again using the `K8s` module in ansible
   > note "Note"
   > The manifest directory is created when provisioning is triggered for the first time and is subsequently used to store the config files that are rendered for deploying the bare metal cluster.